austinsilveria/tricksy/README.md

 ```

 ### Description
-MLP layers of large language models are naturally sparse--e.g. > 99% of layer 3's and > 90% of layer 20's neurons in OPT-1.3b have no effect due to relu for most inputs (other models without relu can still potentially have a large number of neurons with neglible output norm, meaning they will contribute very little to the total residual).
+MLP layers of large language models are naturally sparse--e.g. for a given input, > 99% of layer 3's and > 90% of layer 20's neurons in OPT-1.3b have no effect due to relu (the active neurons still vary across different inputs, which is why this method focuses on batch size 1 inference).
 Adjacent tokens also share a significant number of active neurons--e.g. for layers 1-7 of OPT-1.3b, > 90% of neurons active for token k are also active for token k + 1 (and 60-65% for layers 20-23).
+Other models without relu can still potentially benefit from this method: If their neuron output norms are power law distributed for single inputs, then a large number of neurons will have neglible output norm (meaning they will contribute very little to the total residual) and can potentially be pruned.

 We exploit this natural sparsity to minimize CPU-GPU data transfer.